-For a couple of days this week, imagine to my surprise that I awoke to no trembling or even pain in my lower limbs.
-None of the severe shakiness that makes me feel that I am balancing on jelly, and also no sign of the often debilitating pain that feels as if my legs are being squeezed in a vice, and which makes me wish that I could tear my legs off and discard them like many young children do with their dolls.
+For a couple of days this week, imagine my surprise that I awoke to no trembling or even pain in my lower limbs.
+None of the severe shakiness that makes me feel that I am balancing on jelly.
+No sign of the often debilitating pain that feels as if my legs are being squeezed in a vice, and which makes me wish that I could tear my legs off and discard them like many young children do with their dolls.

 Actually woke this morning with no #trembling in the legs and immediately thought 'So that's what normal feels like!' #ChronicLife

-When we are given the chance to experience aspects of our old lives however, what is most surprising is that it no longer feels normal, it feels odd, as if that life no longer belongs to us.
+When we are given a chance to experience aspects of our past life, however, what is most surprising is that it no longer feels normal, it feels odd as if that life no longer belongs to us.
 When living with chronic illness, the abnormal soon becomes the norm and without us even realising, we forget what the old normal looked or felt like.
-When experiencing our old normal therefore, it feels abnormal and strange, as if that life no longer fits.
+When experiencing our old normal, therefore, it feels abnormal and strange, as if that life no longer fits.

-The new normal just becomes normal; erasing our old life and who we once were paving way for life with a long-term condition and who we are now.
+The new normal just becomes normal; erasing our past life and who we once were paving the way for life with a long-term condition and who we are now.

 Our holiday really started the day before we got on board ‘Adventure of the Seas.’
 In order to avoid the stress of travelling and rushing to get to the port on time, my parents and I drove to Southampton on Wednesday and stayed overnight in a Premier Inn close to the port.
 I will admit that the anxiety levels were high, and did work myself up about going on the holiday.
 However, the anxiety was not about the cruise itself, but rather about the reaction of my neurological condition and the symptoms whilst being on a ship with the constant motion that it brings.
 This anxiety was particularly evident as prior to the cruise, the symptoms that I experience have deteriorated with the trembling in the legs increasing in severity, as well as the dizziness becoming much more powerful.
 Furthermore, a couple of days prior to the start of the holiday I experienced a total loss of vision.
 Regular readers to the blog will know that I experienced this particular a few months ago, however I have not experienced these particular attacks for some time so as you can imagine it was very disconcerting for them to occur right before going away.